Case View

 > For the complete documentation index, see [llms.txt](https://docs.cottfile.com/llms.txt).
 Markdown versions of documentation pages are available by appending `.md` to page URLs; this page is available as [Markdown](https://docs.cottfile.com/clerk-guide/case-lookup.md).

-# Case Lookup
+# Case View

 ## Case View

-The case view page shows the complete record for a CMS case.
-The header displays:
+The case view header displays:

 * **Case title** (e.g., "Smith v.
 Jones")